SilentGrig/launch_school_js_101/lesson_2/notes.md

 Exceptions
 - Don't use explicity type coercion inside template literals.
 - You can use `+` to coerce Strings to numbers.

+## Coding Tips

+Functions should either return a value or perform a side effect not both.

+Think about how a function will be used before thinking about implementation.

+Logic grouping of code, think about the scope of your code.
+Variables should be declared just before you use them, and shouldn't be outside the scope they are being used.

+## Scope

+- Rule 1: Outer scope variables can be accessed by the inner scope
+- Rule 2: Inner scope variables cannot be accessed in the outer scope
+- Rule 3: Peer scopes do not conflict
+- Rule 4: Nested functions have their own variable scope
+- Rule 5: Inner scope variables can shadow outer scope variables